 Rigatoni is a large, tubular shape with vertical ridges that run lengthwise down the tube.
 It is slightly larger than , and is often served with ragu, as well as a variety of light and heavy sauces like this rigatoni in salsa rosa recipe .

-Originally hailing from Naples, ditalini literally means “small thimbles” in Italian, and it’s easy to see why when you look at the shape of this .
+Originally hailing from Naples, ditalini literally means “small thimbles” in Italian, and it’s easy to see why when you look at the shape of this types of .
 It is cut into tubes that are comparable to the size of a kernel of corn, and it is often called “short ” due to its smaller size.
 Ditalini is commonly served with ricotta or broccoli, and is great for use in soups.

 Also known as , soups, or tossed with or vegetable sauces like in , maccheroni is perhaps one of the most popular styles in the world.
 It originated in northern and central Italy, and it features a small, slightly curved, tubular shape that makes it very versatile.
 Maccheroni is commonly used in alla norma